-The first place I looked for the answer to my kid’s question was with my friend, James.
+The first place I looked for the answer to my kid’s question was with my colleague, James.
 We’d started investing about the same time, but he was already making his mark, and pretty decent profits, buying and renovating property.
 I knew he must be doing something different and thought maybe that “something” was social media.
-It turns out he had tried using social media to find fixer-upper homes for sale and was able to give great feedback about it.
+It turns out he had tried using social media marketing to find fixer-upper homes for sale and was able to give great feedback about it.
 Luckily, he also had some input on another way to find good leads.
 Here’s what he told me.

 There are over three billion active social media users around the world, according to recent data.
 That number equates to about 40% of the earth’s population.
 And, it’s not just children and teenagers who are online.
 In fact, Pew Research Center research indicates that, in the United States alone, 69% of adults use at least one social media website and that they check their sites a minimum of once a day.
 But, they’re not just logging in to watch what’s trending with their friends, in politics, or on the news.
 They’re also updating their statuses for public consumption–a lot.